Project Risk Management: a practical guide

-It is a fact, not just a saying that all projects carry risk.
-However, few organisations are able to demonstrate the application of disciplined risk assessments of their projects.
-This can be a major constraint on the success of any project – or even worse.
+Most people agree that all projects carry risk (uncertainty).
+However, few organisations can demonstrate the application of disciplined risk management on their projects.
+This can be a major constraint on the success of any project.

-- improving the ability to identify risk, while we still have time in the project lifecycle to influence it, and
+- improving the ability to identify risk, when there is still time in the project life-cycle to mitigate it, and

 - embedding the management of risk into the mainstream of delivering projects.

-All projects carry risk, i.e. uncertainty.
-The most obvious examples of sources come from:
+All projects carry risk.
+The most obvious examples come from:

 - dependencies (internal or external)